 There are other methods, such as chemical control, that can keep Legionella in check.
 These include treatment chlorine dioxide, and copper and silver ionisation.
 However, these methods are somewhat more complicated than temperature and stagnation control.
 They need to be assessed for suitability, as part of a more comprehensive water treatment program, and must be maintained and monitored to ensure they remain effective.

 To a perennially-busy business owner, Legionella testing may seem like just another task that’s demanding your attention.
 But this one is more important than most, as the consequences are potentially dangerous.
-Luckily, with the right water setup and an ongoing automated monitoring system, it’s possible to keep this problem under control.
+Luckily, with the right water setup and an ongoing automated monitoring system, and ensuring you follow Legionella regulations, it’s possible to keep this problem under control.